OtakuStanYoutube/LinkedList/miko/README.md

 #### Prerequisites

-Make sure you have Node and TypeScript installed on your machine.
+Make sure you have Node, Redis and TypeScript installed on your machine.

 > **_NOTE:_**
 >